rgammans/gitdrop/README.rst

 -----------------------

 On some linuxes (notably Debain and Ubuntu) the number of user watches is heavily restricted.
+In which case you will find you get errors like this

+    inotify.calls.InotifyError: Call failed (should not be -1): (-1) ERRNO=(0)

 To fix that run:

 ` sudo /sbin/sysctl fs.inotify.max_user_watches=524288 `